 The undersigned appoints W.J.
-SANDERS III and THOMAS M. MCCOY and each of them as proxies for the undersigned, with full power of substitution to represent and to vote all the stock of the undersigned on the following matters as described in the Proxy Statement accompanying the Notice of Meeting, receipt of which hereby acknowledged, and according to their discretion on all other matters that may be properly presented for action at the Annual Meeting of Stockholders of Advanced Micro Devices, Inc. to be held on Thursday, April 27, 2000, and at any adjournment(s) or postponement(s) thereof.
+SANDERS III AND THOMAS M. MCCOY and each of them as proxies for the undersigned, with full power of substitution to represent and to vote all the stock of the undersigned on the following matters as described in the Proxy Statement accompanying the Notice of Meeting, receipt of which hereby acknowledged, and according to their discretion on all other matters that may be properly presented for action at the Annual Meeting of Stockholders of Advanced Micro Devices, Inc. to be held on Thursday, April 26, 2001, and at any adjournment(s) or postponement(s) thereof.
 If properly executed, this proxy shall be voted in accordance with the instructions given.
-To the extent no directions are given on a proposal, the proxyholders will vote FOR the nominees listed on the reverse side, FOR the ratification of the appointment of independent auditors, FOR the amendment to the 1996 Stock Incentive Plan, FOR the approval of the 2000 Employee Stock Purchase Plan, and AGAINST the stockholder proposal to amend the bylaws, and in the discretion of the proxyholders on other matters which may properly be presented at the meeting.
+To the extent no directions are given on a proposal, the proxyholders will vote FOR the nominees listed on the reverse side, FOR the ratification of the appointment of $% \left\{ 1\right\} =\left\{ 1\right\} =\left\{$ independent auditors, FOR the amendments to the 1996 Stock Incentive Plan, FOR the reapproval of the performance goals under the 1996 Executive Incentive Plan, FOR the approval of the amendments to the 2000 Employee Stock Purchase Plan, and in the discretion of the proxyholders on other matters which may properly be presented at the meeting.
 The undersigned may revoke this proxy at any time prior to its exercise or may attend the meeting and vote in person.

+SEE REVERSE

-SEE REVERSE CONTINUED AND TO BE SIGNED ON REVERSE SIDE
+CONTINUED AND TO BE SIGNED ON REVERSE SIDE

-SEE REVERSE SIDE
+SEE REVERSE